anyaka23/labbuddy1/README.md

 shadcn-ui — component library built on top of Tailwind

-(Based on the repository’s files and config.)

-Backend
+<h2>BACKEND</h2>

-Streamlit App — deployed at https://bf4byueekxkcpqse2wdeia.streamlit.app/
+- STREAMLIT APP — deployed at https://bf4byueekxkcpqse2wdeia.streamlit.app/

-Designed to handle experiment logic, calculations, insights, or additional content your frontend may request

-The backend acts as an API-type service for experiments, explanations, or backend-driven content.
-You can link to it directly or integrate REST/WebSockets as needed.

-📂 Repository Structure
+- Basic Ohm's law experiment - This Streamlit page acts as an interactive dashboard where users can perform experiments, provide inputs, and view real-time results.
+It simplifies complex logic into an easy-to-use web interface, making learning and experimentation faster and more intuitive.

+<h1>REPOSITORY STRUCTURE</h1>
 labbuddy1/
 ├── public/                 # Static assets
 ├── src/                    # Frontend source